TOI-2119: A transiting brown dwarf orbiting an active M-dwarf from NASA's TESS mission: Introduction

 The \tess\, mission has been an invaluable resource in this endeavor.
 After delivering several new transiting BD discoveries during its two-year primary mission \citep[e.g.][]{jackman2019, subjak2019, benni2020, carmichael2020, carmichael2021}, \tess\, continues to serve as our primary detection tool for new transiting BDs in its extended missions \citep[e.g.][]{artigau2021, grieves2021}.
 The key parameters from the \tess\, light curve data are the radius, orbital period, and orbital inclination of transiting BDs.
 The radius, which cannot be known to a precision greater than that of the host star, establishes which transit events are candidate transiting BDs.
-The range of radii we consider for such BD candidates typically falls between $0.7-1.4{\rm R_J}$ unless the candidate orbits a pre-main sequence host star or a star that is otherwise known to be particularly young ($<100$ Myr).
-In such cases, larger BD candidate radii are considered.
-These candidate BDs are those that we consider for further radial velocity (RV) follow up for a mass determination.
+As mentioned, the range of radii we consider for such BD candidates typically falls between $0.7-1.4{\rm R_J}$ unless the candidate orbits a pre-main sequence host star or a star that is otherwise known to be particularly young ($<100$ Myr).
+In such cases, larger BD candidate radii up to $3-5\rj$ are considered.
+These larger radii are considered because the largest known transiting BD is RIK 72b with a radius of $3.1\rj$ around a 5 Myr old star in Upper Scorpius \citep{david19_bd}.
+Once an estimate for the radius of a BD candidate is obtained to fall in this range, we then pursue radial velocity (RV) follow up for a mass determination.

-The orbital period establishes when follow up RV observations, which come in the form of spectra of the host star, are most useful for determining as precise an initial estimate for the mass of the candidate transiting BD as possible.
+The orbital period establishes the appropriate timing for follow up RV observations, which come in the form of spectra of the host star, and are most useful for determining an initial estimate for the mass of the candidate transiting BD as possible.
 As we use these spectra to construct an orbital solution for the star, we also derive the spectroscopic effective temperature, metallicity ([Fe/H]), and rotational broadening of the star (specifically, $v\sin{I_\star}$).
 The orbital solution alone gives an estimate of the minimum mass ($m\sin{i}$), which is not always close to the true mass $M_b$ of the companion, especially for systems observed at a low orbital inclination.
 By making use of the orbital inclination $i$ obtained from the transit data, we break the degeneracy between the companion mass and orbital inclination.